 Lodging in Jackson Hole: Staying in Teton Village

 Staying in Teton Village offers you convenient access to the mountain resort.
 This is most convenient in winter, if you plan to ski or snowboard in Jackson Hole.

 In Teton Village, we have stayed at Hotel Terra twice.
 The ecologically friendly hotel is a ski-in (but not out) hotel located inside Teton Village.
-We first stayed there in 2013, and then again in 2016.
-The rooms are pricey.
+We have stayed there twice, even though the rooms are pricey.
 We paid around $400/night during ski season, but this isn’t unusual in Jackson Hole.

 On the positive note, the rooms at Hotel Terra are nice and modern; the hot tub on the roof is very cool, and I love that it is an environmentally friendly hotel.

-We will definitely return to Jackson Hole, Wyoming as we have many times.
-We are ski enthusiasts in the winter, and nature lovers all year round, which makes Jackson Hole the ideal vacation spot.
-We will likely stay in the Teton Village again if we are skiing or visiting in winter.
+As ski enthusiasts in the winter and avid hikers in summer Jackson Hole the ideal vacation spot.
+If you are skiing or visiting in winter, staying in Teton Village definitely offers you the most convenience.
 Jackson Hole is a premier ski resort, so if you love snow sports like we do, definitely check out Jackson Hole in winter.